Saudi king visits Japan, seeks help on diversifying economy

 The kingdom is striving to diversify its economy away from its heavy reliance on oil exports, and Salman is on a month-long tour of Asia to advance his kingdom's economic and business interests.

+He did not confirm reports that the countries would agree to set up a special economic zone in Saudi Arabia.

+Salman met with Japanese Foreign Minister Fumio Kishida and was to meet Prime Minister Shinzo Abe later Monday.

-One step is the privatization of the state-run oil company Saudi Aramco.
-Reports say Japan plans to urge that Saudi Aramco seek a share listing on the Tokyo Stock Exchange.
+Reports say Japan plans to urge that Saudi Aramco, the state-run oil company that is being partially privatized, seek a share listing on the Tokyo Stock Exchange.

 Separately, Saudi Arabia's sovereign wealth fund and Japanese telecoms provider and energy company Softbank have joined forces in setting up a $25 billion private fund for technology investments.